rutgerblom/SDDC.Lab/README.md

 ## Development

 * TODO: Add an option to deploy against vCenter
-* TODO: Improve NSX-T Edge VM deployment
+* TODO: Utilize data structures
-* TODO: Add more Playbooks for NSX-T logical networking

 ## Credits

 A big thank you to **Yasen Simeonov**.
 His project at https://github.com/yasensim/vsphere-lab-deploy was the inspiration for this project.
 Another big thank you to **Luis Chanu (VCDX #246)** for helping me push this project forward all the time.
-And thank you **vCommunity** for trying this out and providing feedback.
+And thank you **vCommunity** for trying this out and providing valuable feedback.